 It hoped to cut more than $1 billion of debt through the restructuring and borrow money to build a new oil rig.
-Some blamed the downturn and need to restructure on the dropping price of oil, but Hercules also may have suffered for having older rigs that couldn’t compete with newer ones from other companies.
+Some blamed the downturn and need to restructure on the dropping oil price, but Hercules also may have suffered for having older rigs that couldn’t compete with newer ones from other companies.

-In 2016 the company announced that it could not find a buyer and so it returned to the protection of bankruptcy.
-It also announced that it would start selling off assets and begin shutting down operations worldwide.
+In 2016 the company announced that it could not find a buyer, so it returned to bankruptcy protection.
+It also announced that it would start selling off assets and shutting down operations worldwide.

 Coping after a Maritime Injury

-The court eventually found that Barker could not prove one crucial aspect of the law in his case and so he was not able to get compensation for his suffering.
-This highlights just how important it is to get good, qualified, and experienced legal representation in the event of an injury while working in the maritime industry.
+The court eventually found that Barker could not prove one crucial aspect of the law in his case, so he could not get compensation for his suffering.
+This highlights the importance of getting suitable, qualified, and experienced legal representation in the event of an injury while working in the maritime industry.

 If you have been injured on the job, you should always get medical care right away, but the next thing to do is ensure an accident report has been filed.